 Using an electric or manual toothbrush is a personal choice.

 A 2014 research review showed that an electric toothbrush is more effective at reducing plaque and gingivitis than a standard brush.

 But ultimately, it comes down to your dental hygiene habits and what you’re comfortable using.

 The ADA recommends using a toothbrush that has soft bristles.
 This type of brush reduces the risk of gum abrasion.

 Also, you may want to choose a toothbrush that has multi-level or angled bristles.
-According to a 2012 research review, these toothbrushes perform better at removing plaque than conventional flat-trimmed bristles.
+According to a

 Look for a toothbrush that has the ADA Seal of Acceptance.
 This indicates that the toothbrush is both safe and effective for removing plaque and reducing your risk of gingivitis.